andrewemery/recast/README.md

 fun getUser(id: Int, callback: (Result<User>) -> Unit): Job
 ```

 &nbsp;3.
-Which can be consume the method in your iOS project:
+Which can be consumed in your iOS project:

 ```swift
 getUser("12") { (result: Result<User>) -> Void in